bluecats/bluecats-docs-edge/getting-started-connect.md

 #### [Start Configuring Edge Applications](getting-started-edge-applications.md#bluecats-edge-applications---overview)
 or
-#### Continue with WIFI Setup
+#### Continue with WiFi Setup

-## Connecting to Internet via WIFI
+## Connecting to Internet via WiFi

-The Edge can be configured to send data to another machine on the local WIFI network, or connected to the internet to enable communication to the BlueCats Cloud or to download updated software.
+The Edge can be configured to send data to another machine on the local WiFi network, or connected to the internet to enable communication to the BlueCats Cloud or to download updated software.

 Navigate to `Network` -> `Wireless` in the main menu and scan for available networks.